pascomnet/documentation/mobydick/content_en/10integration/01queuemetrics.md

 ---
-title: Queuemetrics
+title: QueueMetrics
-next: /integrationen/queuemetrics/
+url: /integration/queuemetrics/
-prev: /integrationen/
+prev: /integration/
-next: /integrationen/wombatdialer/
+next: /integration/wombatdialer/
 weight: 101
 toc: true
 ---
 ## Overview

 The QueueMetrics software is used by call centres to manage queues (teams) and their users.
 QueueMetrics is not installed on the same server as mobydick and stores data in a MySQL database.
 This database can be located either on the same server as QueueMetrics or on any other server.
-If needed, mobydick can write data required for reporting to the MySQL server.
+If needed, mobydick can write the data required for reporting to the MySQL server.

 ## Configuration